Exclusive: After Quitting Last Year, Senior U.S. Intelligence Official Now Talks

 "Did the president want us to be able to say things differently from what we said?
 Yes," she recollects.
 "Is that different from other presidents?
 No. Was he more aggressive about pressing us on that?
 Yes.
 Did he do it more publicly than his predecessors?
 Yes."

-Still, Gordon does not attribute Coats' departure specifically to his differences with Trump over Russian election meddling, which the former DNI declared had clearly been assessed by the intelligence community.
+Still, Gordon does not attribute Coats' departure specifically to his differences with Trump over Russian election meddling, which the former director of national intelligence declared had clearly been assessed by the intelligence community.
 Instead, she says, it was an accumulation of events that precipitated Coats' departure.

 "It became clear that he and the president weren't on the same page — not specifically over intelligence, but about how to conduct the role of the director of national intelligence," Gordon notes.
 "I don't sense that it was over any particular event, but rather the aggregation of feeling that the role [of DNI] wasn't being performed exactly as [Trump] preferred."